Jump To Content

 Group photo of Google's Tech Exchange

-• A semester of virtual courses taught by Googlers and HBCU/HSI faculty (January-May)
+• A semester of virtual courses taught by Googlers and HBCU/HSI faculty

 • One-on-one mentorship sessions with Googlers